kchiranjewee63/SockHTTP/README.md

 httpServer.start(8080)
 ```

-Check [this](example/README.md#example-microservices) for an example application that consists of three microservices
+Check [this](example/README.md#example-microservices) for an example application consisting of three microservices
 build using this framework.